marcjwo/bi-fabric/README.md

 ```
 $ export PROJECT_ID=<Your GCP Project>
 $ export ACCOUNT=<Your Account, email format>
 $ export TERRAFORM_SA=<The name of the service account to be used for Terraform.
-This will be the input for the script down below, so it needs to be set.>
+This will be the input for the script down below, so it needs to be set.
+Only the name required of the service account, not the full adress (you will hit a 30 character limit)>
 $ export REGION=<Your region>
 $ export TF_BUCKET=$PROJECT_ID-terraform
 ```